talhahahae/talhahahae/README.md

 ###

-<h3 align="center">Full-stack wizard crafting sleek frontends with React, robust backends with Django, and sprinkling some Material UI magic—because who needs a life when you have code?</h2>
+<h3 align="left">Full-stack wizard crafting sleek frontends with React, robust backends with Django, and sprinkling some Material UI magic—because who needs a life when you have code?
+With a Computer Science degree from NUST, I turn complex challenges into seamless, user-friendly applications, leveraging my expertise in React, Django, and Node.js.
+From building intricate React components to scaling backend systems, I'm all about creating efficient, innovative solutions that push boundaries.
+So if you need someone who can not only code but make your ideas come to life, I’m your go-to problem solver—let’s make things happen, one line of code at a time!</h3>

 ###